 Watershed & Floodplain Management

-The flood hazard areas of Gaston County are subject to periodic inundation which may result in loss of life and property, health and safety hazards.
+The flood hazard areas of Gaston County are subject to periodic inundation which may result in loss of life and property, and health and safety hazards.
 Gaston County has many miles of creeks and rivers, these waterways are part of the community and landscape of our County.
 It is hoped that everyone will become familiar with the possible hazards associated with these floodplain areas and use the suggested actions to protect yourself, your family, your property, and your investment.

 Please Note: A Floodplain Development Permit, Elevation Certificate and Site Plan are required prior to any development activity or man-made change within a flood hazard area.